JonnyHaystack/HayBox/README.md

 #### Communication backends (console selection)

-For all DIYs that support native USB it is configured to use the DInput backend as the default, and you can hold C-Down on plugin to use the GameCube backend.
+For all DIYs that support native USB it is configured to use the DInput backend as the default.
+To select another backend on plugin, the following button holds are available:
+- C-Down - GameCube backend
+- C-Left - Nintendo 64 backend

 #### Game mode selection